 The best entree at Capt.
 Cook’s was the Curried Seafood Stew.
 There was a large helping of seafood in this dish including shrimp, scallops, and mussels.
 The curry sauce had a slight kick to it and also had a great flavor.
 All of this is served on top of rice.
 For being a counter-service dish, I was impressed by the quality and quantity of seafood.
 This is one of my favorite counter-service dishes I’ve had in many years.
 At $13.99, this was a dish I’d happily order again.

-The dessert options at Captain Cook’s are somewhat lacking but they do serve Dole Whip down the way.
+The dessert options at Captain Cook’s are somewhat lacking but they do serve Dole Whip right outside the door.
 So, I’d recommend skipping dessert here and going for some soft-serve there.
 That way you can walk off your dinner before dessert 😉 Trader Sam’s is also right by this restaurant and is a perfect night-cap to a busy day.

 I did think Captain Cook’s prices were fair, relative to other Disney restaurants.
 Everything was in the 8-15 dollar range and there are some pretty good values on the menu.
 The sandwiches seem to be a bit overpriced but the more ambitious portion of the menu offers some good deals.

-All in all, we found Captain Cook’s to be a solid option.
+All in all, Capt.
+Cook’s is one of the more dependable options when it comes to counter-service restaurants.
 The ambiance inside of the restaurant was a little bland as were a few entrees.
 But the more ambitious items on the menu were delicious and it’s hard to beat the relaxing view from the the outdoor seating.
-This is one of the better counter-service restaurants in the Magic Kingdom area, especially if this type of food is up your alley.
+This is one of the better counter-service restaurants in the Magic Kingdom area, especially if you’re an adventurous eater.

 Have you been to Captain Cook’s?
 Let us know your thoughts or any questions you might have in the comments below.
 Planning a trip to Walt Disney World?
 Check out our Disney World Trip Planning Guide to help you out.
 If you enjoy what you are reading here on Wandering in Disney please share this post with your friends, as well as like our social media pages.
 You can also subscribe to the blog via WordPress or email.
 All of those links are on the right side of this page.
 Thank you for reading, we really appreciate it!